- We release between 30 and 40 gigatons of carbon dioxide into the atmosphere annually

 The first step is a rather obvious one — reducing the amount of global carbon emissions.
 According to the International Energy Agency (IEA), the world produces somewhere between 30 and 40 gigatons of CO2 every year, which is simply unsustainable in the long run.
 However, with carbon emissions left to grow unchecked for so long, even cutting them down all the way to zero may not be enough to achieve the desired outcome anymore.
 A recent report published by the UN's Intergovernmental Panel on Climate Change (IPCC) states that, in addition to reducing our CO2 emissions by 45 per cent by 2030 and eliminating them completely by 2050, we’d also need to find a way to achieve ‘negative emissions’ in certain sectors by removing some of the carbon dioxide from the air if we want to limit global warming to 1.5 degrees Celsius.
 Many experts believe that carbon capture technology could be the solution to this problem.

-Carbon capture technology is increasingly touted as the solution to climate change
+Carbon capture tech is increasingly touted as the solution to climate change

 The Swiss company Climeworks recently announced the launch of a new direct air capture (DAC) plant in Troia, Italy, which will be able to remove up to 150 tons of CO2 from ambient air each year.
 Funded largely within the European Union’s Horizon 2020 research project STORE&GO, the plant consists of three DAC collectors that suck in air and pass it through a filter that only captures carbon dioxide, while a 1.2 MW alkaline electrolyser generates 240 cubic meters of renewable hydrogen per hour using on-site solar panels.
 The carbon dioxide and hydrogen are then subjected to a Power-to-Gas process that converts them into methane, which is later liquified and used to power trucks that run on natural gas.
 Furthermore, the heat released in the process is used to increase its overall efficiency.
 According to Climeworks’ co-founder, Christoph Gebald, there could be other applications as well, as the process could also potentially be adapted to produce jet fuel.